wp-plugins/woocommerce-my-account-widget/readme.txt

 == Changelog ==
 ***WooCommerce My Account Widget***
+= 2014.08-15 - version 0.4.2 =
+* Fixed: The plugin is now compatible with WooCommerce Uploads

 = 2014.08.11 - version 0.4.1 =
 * Fixed: The plugin is now compatible with WooCommerce 2.2.-bleeding and Wordpress 4.0-beta3